singing 'bout satan

 “He did everything wrong, politically,” Graham told me.
 “He offended gays.
 He offended women.
 He offended the military.
 He offended black people.
 He offended the Hispanic people.
 He offended everybody!
 And he became president of the United States.
 Only God could do that.”
 Now, there’s “no question” that God is supporting Trump, Graham said.
 “No president in my lifetime — I’m 64 years old — can I remember … speaking about God as much as Donald Trump does.”

 So there you have it, Franklin Graham knows that God supports the Trump administration.
 Did God tell him that or did Trump tell Graham of a conversation he had with God?
-Whatever, knowing that God is on Trump’s side, Graham, on August 13, posted a defense of Trump on Facebook, without mentioning the death of Heather Heyer, run down by a white supremacist at the Charlottesville protest.
+Whatever, knowing that God is on Trump’s side, Graham, on August 13, 2017, posted a defense of Trump on Facebook, without mentioning the death of Heather Heyer, run down by a white supremacist at the Charlottesville protest.
 Why grieve for an innocent woman when Trump’s legacy is at risk?
+And Franklin vented even more:

 As Dylan points out: